Woodland Grove residents celebrate St. George’s Day with Medieval themed party

 Kings and Queens

 To mark the special day our residents took part in a crown making activity.
-Lifestyles Assistant at Woodland Grove, Kiera Helsey said: “The most popular activity was definitely the crown making which happened in the garden.
+Lifestyles Assistant at Woodland Grove in Loughton, Kiera Helsey said: “The most popular activity was definitely the crown making which happened in the garden.
 Our Primrose residents really enjoyed having some fun and doing something light-hearted, and of course being kings and queens for the afternoon!”

 The crown making activity allowed residents to get creative in making their own versions of the medieval crowns.
 Residents enjoyed the English Rose theme and it brought back memories for quite a few of them.